narwhalacademy/zebra-crossing/README.md

 - Plug your phone to your computer using a USB cable and use the Image Capture app ([detailed instructions here](https://blinksandbuttons.net/how-to-download-pictures-from-camera-to-mac/)).
 - To delete photos in bulk, select and delete them within the Image Capture app.

+#### Web browser history

+If you think your browsing history reveals private information about you, consider clearing it and starting from a clean slate.

+##### On your computer

+- macOS Firefox: `Settings → Privacy & Security: Cookies and Site Data → Browsing & download history`

+##### On your phone:

+- iOS Safari: `Settings → Apps → Safari: History and Website Data → Clear History and Website Data`

 #### Other

 - **Google Drive:** Be sure to double check what's in the `Shared with me` section, as Google Drive will add any shared document you've ever clicked to that list.